symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

                 return false;
             }

-            // we don't know if this is the current item return null;
+            // can't determine if this is the current menu item return null;
         }
     }